SV(M) Charts: Streaming film and TV rankings

 Preliminary data helps improve our accuracy for titles that air simultaneously on linear and streaming, which can result in incomplete next-day coverage.
 When this happens, we use additional days of data to differentiate signals and adjust initial figures.

-Charts order is determined by total time streamed during the week for each entry.
+Chart rankings are determined by total time streamed during the week for each entry.
 SV(M) includes the rankings as well as the streaming figures.
 Besides this week’s minutes/hours watched, chart entries include minutes/hours watched for the week prior, % change in viewership and number of views (for movies).

 Badges at left indicate chart position relative to last week: